PROGRAMME PER DAY

 Visiting two of the very traditional Sardinian carnival villages – Ottana and Mamoiada and more. – Bonfires in several neighbourhoods, with a special, profound meaning.
 And of course nice photo-opportunities.

--The price is from 2000 euro on, depending on the number of participants.
+-The price is 2000-2500 euro, depending on the number of participants.
 It includes everything, in addition to top phtography tips by Ron Gessel.
-So not your flight, for this is a unique international production.
-But for the rest: all coffeestops and excursions and entry fees and personal interpreting and all the shared food and local wine and water at dinner table.
+So not your flight, but mail to email@example.com for assistance to make it to this unique international production.
+Included are all coffeestops and excursions and entry fees and personal interpreting and all the shared food and local wine and water at dinner table.
 All lunch picknicks in nature!
 All inspiration locally on healthy longevity.
 (Sardinia happens to be 1 in 5 Blue Zones in the World!
 And yes, we’ll be in the middle of that zone.)
 Price is based on a minimum of 4 participants.
 150 euro supplement applies for a single room.
 Only 7 places available.

 -between light frost at night to up to 25 degrees at day.
 Great sunrises and sunsets too!!!